Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Methodology

 \subsection{Transfer Learning and Multivariate Regression}

-In Fig.~\ref{methodology}(c), we use Instance transfer learning (ITL) where the source domain samples are reweighed to reduce the discrepancy between the source and target domains samples~\cite{garcke2014importance}.
-The target data and the reweighed source data are then combined.
-Subsequently, the target data and the reweighed source data are integrated, ensuring that the model is trained on a \emph{combined dataset} that reflects the characteristics of both domains.
+In Fig.\ref{methodology}(c), we employ Instance Transfer Learning (ITL) to mitigate discrepancies between source and target domain samples\cite{garcke2014importance}.
+This involves reweighing the source domain samples to align them closer to the target domain.
+The reweighed source data is combined with the target data, creating a unified dataset reflecting both domains' characteristics.

-This combined data is then trained using a multivariate regressor to predict the PM$_{2.5}$ values.
+This combined dataset is subsequently used to train a multivariate regressor for predicting PM$_{2.5}$ values.
 The choice of regressor can range as \emph{polynomial-function} based, \emph{decision-tree} based, or \emph{ensemble} model.
 We employ an \emph{ensemble} regressor for our framework, given their high prediction accuracy~\cite{dong2020survey}.